JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

     if (unknownObject is Tau) {

         // Use the overloaded inc() operator from interface Rho,
-        // which smart casts the type of unknownObject to Sigma.
+        // which smart-casts the type of unknownObject to Sigma.
         ++unknownObject

         // In Kotlin 2.0.0, the compiler knows unknownObject has type